Calculator

 Calculate now

-Use this photovoltaic calculator to roughly estimate how much electricity a PV system can generate per year, how much of that energy is used on site, how much is fed into the grid and how long the investment may take to pay back.
+Roughly estimate how much electricity a PV system can generate per year, how much of that energy is used on site, how much is fed into the grid and how long the investment may take to pay back.
 It is intended as an initial planning and comparison tool for residential rooftop solar projects and similar small-scale installations.

 Display currencyChoose the currency symbol for entered amounts and results.
 No exchange-rate conversion is applied.